-In the first quarter of fiscal 2013, we entered into a sale-leaseback agreement totaling \$25.7 million over a period of 24 months.
+In fiscal 2013, we entered into a sale-leaseback agreement totaling \$25.7 million over a period of 24 months.
 This transaction was classified as a capital lease obligation and was recorded at fair value.
-As of November 29, 2013, our capital lease obligations of \$17.9 million includes \$14.7 million of current debt.
+As of November 28, 2014, our capital lease obligations of \$3.3 million are presented as current debt in our Consolidated Balance Sheets.